 You have to be careful when using sage.
 The flavor can be very strong and overpower any dish so use the herb sparingly.
 The lemon butter dressing here compliments the flavors.

-For the chicken breast-
+For the chicken breasts-

 4 boneless chicken breasts, skin removed